Root cause analysis for safety incidents in the workplace

 Preserve the incident scene by preventing evidence from being removed or altered.
 Document essential incident facts such as the date, location, investigator, injured employee’s name, and injury description.
 Documentation could also include videos or photos of the scene.

 Investigators should attempt to answer as many questions about the scene as possible by asking the injured employee and any witnesses.
-Some examples are: who was injured, who saw the incident, what was the worker doing, what precautions or protective equipment should have been used, The location of other workers at the time, or why and what did the worker do before the incident occurred.
+Some examples include:

 Finding root causes goes beyond the collection of information.
 It requires persistent digging into the incident, typically by asking “why” repeatedly to avoid incomplete conclusions.
 The more profound “why” questions asked, the more contributing factors are discovered and the closer the investigator gets to the root causes.